astampoulis/makam-paper-funpearl/makamcode/04-gadts.md

-# Where the legend of the GADTs and the Ad-Hoc Polymorphism is recounted
+# In which the legend of the GADTs and the Ad-Hoc Polymorphism is recounted

 <!--
 ```makam